wsor4035/dev.luanti.org/content/about/faq.md

 ### Can I distribute games outside of Luanti?

 Yes, but this is not officially supported in the engine, you will need to maintain a re-branded fork of the engine.
-See [Distributing Luanti Games](/distributing-luanti-games/) for notes on how to do so.
+See [Distributing Games Outside ContentDB](/for-creators/distributing-games-outside-contentdb.md/) for notes on how to do so.

 ### Can I sell games I make with Luanti?